-Invoice Lending vs. AR Line of Credit: What’s Better for Your Business?
+Invoice Factoring vs. AR Line of Credit: Which One is Right for Your Business?

 Invoice factoring involves selling your business’s accounts receivable (invoices) to a factoring lender.
 You can typically choose which invoices to factor, but it’s important to note that this option is only available for B2B accounts receivable.
 Invoices for direct-to-consumer sales cannot be factored.